apache/nuttx-apps/README.txt

 To execute an application function:
 	exec_nuttapp() is defined in the include/nuttx/nuttapp.h

-Further, builtin applications may be accessed via pseudo file-system found under the nuttx/drivers/sbin directory.

-NuttShell provides transparent method of invoking the command, when the following option is enabled (regardless of sbin pseudo file system):
+NuttShell provides transparent method of invoking the command, when the following option is enabled:
 	CONFIG_EXAMPLES_NSH_BUILTIN_APPS=y

-To select which application to be included in the build process set your preferences the .config file as:
+To select which application to be included in the build process set your preferences the nuttx/.config file as:

 To include applications under the nuttx apps directory:
 	CONFIG_BUILTIN_APPS_NUTTX=y/n